-The Shelter will accommodate indoor, overnight sleeping for up to 65 individuals per evening.
-Operations at the Shelter are provided 24 hours a day, seven days a week, 365 days per year.
-To decrease the impact to the surrounding neighborhood, access to bed availability will be handled through a reservation-based system.
+The Shelter accommodates indoor, overnight sleeping for up to 65 individuals per evening.
+Operations at the Village are provided 24 hours a day, seven days a week, 365 days per year.
+To decrease the impact to the surrounding neighborhood, access to bed availability is handled through a reservation-based system.

-No walk-ins for the Shelter, or services, will be permitted.
-The Shelter Operator will provide on-site staff to track daily bed inventory and communicate daily bed vacancies to City staff, City Net outreach staff and the Chula Vista Homeless Outreach Team ("the Team").
-Only the Team and City Net outreach can refer individuals to open beds at the Shelter.
-The Shelter will offer priority to Chula Vista homeless residents who have long-term ties to the community, including other relevant criteria such as level of vulnerability, frequency of service use, and seniors 60 and older.
+No walk-ins for the Shelter, or services are permitted.
+The Shelter Operator provides on-site staff to track daily bed inventory and communicate daily bed vacancies to the Chula Vista Homeless Outreach Team ("the Team").
+Only the Team and City Net can refer individuals to open beds at the Shelter.
+The Shelter offers priority to Chula Vista homeless residents who have ties to the community.